Tradition. Opportunity. Transformation

 Any two of the following three courses

-History 145 Asia and the World 3
+History 145 The Pacific World 3

 History 165 Europe and the World 3